Supporting COVID-19 Drive-Thru Testing

 How many people have been tested at Walmart supported sites?

-As of June 29, nearly 123,000 people have been tested at Walmart supported sites.
+As of August 14, nearly 208,000 have been tested at Walmart supported sites.

-The drive-through testing sites is available to those who meet CDC and state and local guidelines on who should be tested, including first responders, health care providers and others with symptoms of COVID-19 and those in high risk groups without symptoms.
+The drive-through Community Testing Sites, supported by HHS, are available to those who meet CDC and state and local guidelines on who should be tested.

 - If an eTrueNorth lab site, visit DoINeedaCOVID19test.com